Funnel Report Walkthrough

 • New customers vs All customers

 • Selecting "New customers" will only pull in customers who are new as of the selected time period.
 Any customer who placed at least one order before the start of the time period will be excluded from the report even if they match other funnel criteria.
+It's important to note that the Funnel report does not include orders that have been refunded.

 • Selecting "All customers" will include any new or existing customers who complete any steps of the funnel during the selected time period.